barryclark/jekyll-now/Traffic-Light-LED.md

 ![Instruction 5](/images/MicroBits/LED-5.png "Instruction 5")

 We just need to check which string we are getting.
 Inside Logic on your toolbox, you'll find an `if..else` block, and a comparison block `0 = 0`.

+Also under Text you will find a block which lets you type in a string.

 ![Instruction 6](/images/MicroBits/LED-6.png "Instruction 6")